tsvetislavt99/react-posts-app-softuni-exam/README.md

   - Tiny MCE (For better experience when creating the blog body)
 - Good UI and UX (Fully responsive)
 - The application is deployed in Heroku and its Back-end is also deployed in Heroku on a separate dyno
-- Good authentication, the application does not use local storage to hold the JWT Token
+- Good authentication, the application uses a Server-side cookie to check the requests and a client-side cookie to keep userName and userId